 How Long It Flowers: Blooms last several weeks

 Soil Requirements: Rich, well-drained soil

 Pruning: Wait until leaves are no longer green to cut back

-The Trillium is a more compact flower with a large spread.
-The very well-defined three leaves around the Purple Trilium cradle the flower neatly, for an attractive presentation.
+Trillium Plants is a more compact flower with a large spread.
+Trillium Plants very well-defined three leaves around the Purple Trillium cradle the flower neatly, for an attractive presentation.
 Its bold red/purple color creates a strong contrast with surrounding foliage.
 Occasionally flowers will be white or yellow.
-The flowers produce a scent which can attract flies, which is how it got the nickname "stinking benjamin."
+The flowers produce a scent which can attract flies, which is how it got the nickname "stinking Benjamin."

 Mature Height: 6 - 12 inches

 Common Name: Yellow Trillium

 Soil Requirements: Moist, rich, and well-drained soil is necessary

 Flower Form: The yellow trillium can be easily distinguished from other types of trillium flowers by the bright yellow color of its flowers.
 The mature plants have a single ascending stalk.
 At the top of the stalk are three widespread sessile leaves.
 The color of these leaves is mottled with purple and light green shades.
 Sitting directly on top of those three leaves is a single yellow flower.
 This flower has three curved yellow petals, three sepals of varying green shades, and six stamens in the center.
 Trillium Plants beautiful plants can live for 25 years or longer, however, they do not start to bloom until they are several years old.